 Gaming

-With an ever-growing backlog and less time than ever to play, I still find myself enamored with the medium, despite my relationship with it evolving over the years.
+With an ever-growing backlog and less time than ever to play, I still find myself enamored with video games, despite my relationship with them clearly evolving over the years.

-While games have continued to serve as a place of creativity and refuge for me since picking up my first Genesis controller, I now find myself more interested in the history, preservation, and technical aspects of the medium in addition to shifting back towards single-player and local multiplayer experiences.
+While games have consistently served as a place of creativity and refuge, starting as soon as I picked up my first Genesis controller, I now find myself more interested in the history, preservation, and technical aspects of the medium.
+I've also found myself shifting back towards single-player and local multiplayer experiences.

 Emulation and Game Preservation

-As gaming has matured, the sentiment of "games as art" has become more prevalent, and the importance of preserving these works, like that of other more traditional art forms, has become increasingly important.
+As gaming has matured, the sentiment of "games as art" has become more prevalent and with that the importance of properly preserving these works and experiences, not unlike that of more traditional art forms, has become clear.

-In my opinion it is not only your right, but obligation for gamers to contribute to this overall effort by freely being able to hack the systems that they own as well as dump/back up those games that they bought.
+In my opinion it is not only the right, but the obligation of gamers to contribute to this overall effort by freely hacking and modifying systems that they own as well as dumping/backing up games that they have purchased.

-All storage mediums have a lifespan and as time progresses those cartridges and CD roms aren't getting any easier to read, nor is the hardware to replace faulty components that have reached their end of life.
+All storage mediums have a lifespan and as time progresses cartridges and discs aren't getting any easier to read, and the finite amount of hardware to play them on is slowly dying out.
+This is where emulation comes in.

 Emulation of game backups is completely legal, despite ongoing corporations' best efforts to change that.
 We simply cannot rely on companies to preserve their own games nor ensure they're properly accessible and playable via future-proof means, so it's up to us to do it.